 Additionally, federal and state regulatory authorities may expand or alter applicable pipeline-safety laws and regulations, compliance with which could require increased capital costs for third-party oil & gas transporters.
-These transporters may attempt to pass on such costs to the Operators, which in turn could affect profitability on the properties in which we own mineral interests.
+These transporters may attempt to pass on such costs to the operators, which in turn could affect profitability on the properties in which we own mineral interests.

-The Operators must also comply with laws and regulations prohibiting fraud and market manipulations in energy markets.
+The operators must also comply with laws and regulations prohibiting fraud and market manipulation in energy markets.
 To the extent the operators of our properties are shippers on interstate pipelines, they must comply with the tariffs of those pipelines and with federal policies related to the use of interstate capacity.
-The Operators may be required to make significant expenditures to comply with the governmental laws and regulations described above and may be subject to potential fines and penalties if they are found to have violated these laws and regulations.
-We believe the trend of more expansive and stricter environmental legislation and regulations will continue.
-These current laws and regulations and other potential regulations could increase the operating costs of the Operators and delay production and could ultimately impact the Operators' ability and willingness to develop our properties.
+The operators may be required to make significant expenditures to comply with the governmental laws and regulations described above and may be subject to potential fines and penalties if they are found to have violated these laws and regulations.
+While we cannot predict what actions the Trump Administration may take with respect to environmental regulation in the short term, we believe the trend of more expansive and stricter environmental legislation and regulations will continue.
+These current laws and regulations and other potential regulations could increase the operating costs of the operators and delay production and could ultimately impact the operators' ability and willingness to develop our properties.